affectdf33-data/codes/README.md

 * score files from SDD models trained on AffectDF and evaluated across multiple datasets,
 * inference outputs from large audio-language model (LALM)-based detectors,
-* repeated inference runs where applicable.
+* Model checkpoints trained on AffectDF

 This repository is intended to support reproducibility and analysis for AffectDF-related experiments.